tauthethirtythird/io_qp2_rule_kor/readme.md

 > rank and spm are only for reference, in reality cancelling doesn't count for spm so it can't be achieved, after the fifth-sixth floor you have to rely on 3-digit surge APM to continue climbing  ((translation note: SPM = sent per minute))
 > During gameplay descent looks like it has acceleration, but it's only a visual effect, in reality it's still even

-Fatigue system becomes even more strict:
+Fatigue system becomes even more harsh:

 | Time | Negative effect | Text description |
 | --- | --- | --- |